Mesh44/OKE-LAB/OKE-LAB/3-start-ingestion/ingest.md

 ![Image alt text](images/11.jpg "Image title")

-## Task 2: Upload the OCI-Kubernetes-monitoring-main.zip to the Cloud shell
+## Task 2: Upload the OCI-Kubernetes-monitoring-main.zip to Cloud shell

-1. Open the Cloud Shell by clicking the **\>\_** icon from the top right corner in the Oracle Cloud console.
+1. Click **\>\_** icon from the top right corner in the Oracle Cloud console menu bar, to start a Cloud Shell environment which will appear at the bottom of your page.

 ![Image alt text](images/12.jpg "Image title")